An easy recipe for a simple and effective cough syrup

 Materials that aren’t clean can contain organisms which will subsequently cause fermentation.
 All of this may sound logical, but it goes wrong often enough.
 To spread risk, it is better to keep your syrup in smaller bottles, so that you only expose part of your preparation to the air, and thus oxidation.

-Distilled water and sugar
+Cough syrup recipe essentials: distilled water and sugar

 We prefer to use distilled water to make syrup, for the above reasons.
 If there’s no other option, you can also use “normal” water.
 In either case, just to be on the safe side, we boil it just before using it.